photo by Ning Fan

 Chamber Music Performances:

-Astonishing in her musical versatility, violinist Qing Li brings great warmth, poise and insight to her music making.
-Solo performances have garnered such critical praise: "as the soloist, Qing was flawless... particularly in a stunning cadenza near the end of the first movement in the Haydn violin concerto.
-Her style was impeccable" (Richmond Times).
-At the same time, she is a sought after chamber musician, having collaborated with such luminaries as Pinchas Zukerman, Eugenia Zukerman, Hilary Hahn, Leon Fleischer and Lang Lang.
-Yuri Temirkanov appointed her principal second violin of the Baltimore Symphony in 2001, after joining the symphony in 1993 as assistant concertmaster.
+Praised for her musical versatility, violinist Qing Li brings great warmth, poise, and insight to her music making.
+Solo performances have garnered such critical praise as, “the highest level musically” (David Zinman), “unsurpassed technical brilliance” (Hohenlohe, a German newspaper), and "as the soloist, Qing was flawless... particularly in a stunning cadenza near the end of the first movement in the Haydn violin concerto.
+Her style was impeccable..."
+(Richmond Times, 2008).
+At the same time, she is a sought after chamber musician, having collaborated with such luminaries as Pinchas Zukerman, Hilary Hahn, and Leon Fleischer.
+She is currently the BSO’s Principal Second Violin, appointed by Yuri Temirkanov.

-Ms. Li has been a recitalist and chamber musician in halls throughout the great cities of America, Europe and Asia.
-Radio and television broadcasts of her work as soloist and chamber musician have been aired National Public Radio’s Baltimore affiliate station WYPR.
+In 2012, Ms. Li was the guest concertmaster with the Iceland Symphony in Reykjavik.
+She has been a recitalist and chamber musician in halls throughout the great cities of America, South America, Europe, and Asia.
+Radio and television broadcasts of her work as soloist and chamber musician have been aired on WYPR, and were featured on the Voice of America.

-Ms. Li performs on a Nicolo Gagliano violin crafted in Naples in 1736.
+Ms. Li performs on a Nicolo Gagliano violin, was crafted in 1736, Naples.